jimyoshida/self-taught-devops/README.md

 Welcome to this site, a comprehensive collection of essential concepts, useful technologies, and techniques curated specifically for DevOps engineers.

-While the continuous delivery becomes a focal point within the DevOps practice, designing a truly efficient system to drive continuous improvement requires a broader range of knowledge.
+While the continuous delivery becomes a focal point within the DevOps practice, it will require a broader range of knowledge to develop and operate truly effective systems.
-So, this collection contains all such relevant items for learning.
+Thus, this site assembles all such relevant domains - BizDataMLDevSecOps.

 Also, to understand the background of the technologies etc., each section contains the timeline of them.
 The descriptions are mainly quoted from the [Wikipedia English version](https://en.wikipedia.org/wiki/Main_Page) unless other references are noted.